faizanMayo786/faizanMayo786/PROJECT_SCOPE.md

 - Context injection from tracker data and children's information
 - Streaming response handling for real-time updates

+**⚠️ Current Status:** AI chat is functional but **lacks full context awareness**.
+It currently gives generic answers instead of accessing user tracker data.
+See [Known Issues](#️-current-status--known-issues) for details.

 ### 🎤 Voice Chat Integration

 Hands-free interaction with Genie using voice commands.